-The Japanese beetle was introduced into the U.S. in 1916 near Riverton, New Jersey.
-As the name implies, the beetle is native to Japan and likely arrived in the United States on ornamental nursery stock.
+Japanese beetles (Popillia japonica) are invasive insects native to Japan, as the name implies.
+The Japanese beetle was introduced into the U.S. in 1916 near Riverton, New Jersey, and likely arrived in the United States on ornamental nursery stock.
 The pest soon spread throughout the eastern United States, being detected on the west coast as early as the 1940s.
 Since then, the pest has spread throughout much of North America, affecting most states and Canada.

 The beetle’s life cycle is completed in approximately one year in Pennsylvania.
 Female beetles lay eggs in the soil under host plants in late June through mid-August.
 Then, the beetle larvae will hatch after two weeks and feed on grass roots until winter.
 Japanese beetles spend the winter buried in the ground, moving towards the surface as the spring season approaches and the weather gets warm.
 During this time, the larvae will continue to feed on grass roots until they mature, usually from late May through June.

 From late June to July (around June 20 in the southern areas of Pennsylvania), the larvae will have matured into adult beetles and emerge from the ground.
 While Japanese beetles begin emerging from the soil around late June, the pests are most abundant during July.
 When mating, female beetles lay around 40-60 eggs in the soil, where the life cycle repeats.